alpha-nero1/devconnector/README.md

 #### Actions

-Entails the actual action to be performed.
+Entails the actual action to be performed. (e.g an axios call to hit the API)

 #### Store